ghasimi/derivatives/README.md

 ## Geometric Brownian Motion (GBM)

-GBM is a model for the evolution of an asset price, $X_t$, where the returns follow a standard brownian motion with the following stochastic differential equation:
+GBM is a model for the evolution of an asset price, $X_t$, where the returns follow a standard brownian motion with the following stochastic differential equation (SDE):

 $$\tag1$$